simplicity-js/simplicity/.github/DOCUMENTATION.md

 router.view('/dashboard', 'dashboard', {'role' => 'Admin'});
 ```
 The view argument can be an absolute path to the view file or
-just the view name (basename) relative to the `src/views` directory.
+just the view name relative to the `src/resources/views` directory.

-A template string can also be passed as the second argument, in place of a view file:
+A template string can also be passed as the second argument, in lieu of a view file:
 ```js
 const tpl = `<DOCTYPE html>
 <html>